OpenMDAO/POEMs/POEM_002.md

 or lower from the model function and gradient evaluation functions.
 This allows for a clean and graceful exit from optimization.
-To take advantage of this under a wide range of operating scenarios (serial, MPI, job queue submission), we need a way to send a signal to a running OpenMDAO model to tell it to return a -2 to pyoptsparse/SNOPT so that we can terminate cleanly.
+To take advantage of this under a wide range of operating scenarios (serial, MPI, job queue submission), we need a way to send a signal to a running OpenMDAO model to tell it to return an error code  to pyoptsparse/SNOPT so that we can terminate cleanly.

 Description